oopsmails/general-info/virtualbox/vb-installMacOS-20220209-BigSur.md

 ## Tips

 - Keyboard, ~, On my U.S. layout keyboard it works to use shift+\ (button next to left shift, see the screenshot)
+- Keyboard, `, just \, the button next to left shift.

 - Here's how can automount a network drive